Glossary - Ingredients

 A preserved food with condensed umami that is indispensable in Japanese cuisine.
 Delicious as a base for "dashi"

-Preserved bonito made by boiling the fish and introducing a specific mold to mature it properly, then drying it out time and again.
-"Katsuobushi" (bonito flakes) are shaved thin, then used to make dashi, or eaten on tofu or white rice.
+Katsuobushi / bonito flakes (かつお節 in Japanese) are preserved bonito made by boiling the fish and introducing a specific mold to mature it properly, then drying it out time and again.
+Katsuobushi is shaved thin, then used to make dashi, or eaten on tofu or white rice.
 Though previously sold in mass that each household would shave down using their own shavers at home, nowadays they are mostly sold in shaved form.

 Store away from high heat and humidity.
 The flakes will start oxidizing from the moment the package is opened, so seal them in an airtight container and then keep in a refrigerator or freezer to preserve flavor.